risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 ### Query editor

-The query editor serve as a terminal window where you can write and execute SQL queries.
+The query editor serves as a terminal window where you can write and execute SQL queries.

 <img
 src={require('./images/console-queryeditor.png').default}